MikeLanier/JMaze/README.md

   * entrance cell will be the bottom of a staircase, exit the top.
 For the 3D in maze view, draw and up/down staircase.
 * _BUG:_ when I hit the right arrow, focus change to the a TextField control.
 Using 2, 4, 6, 8 on the keypad for now.
+(9/28/17) Update.
+Tried a kludge
+where I forward keypress events on a control field to the maze.
+But, it seems, sometimes the arrows move focus around the controls.
+Something I really don't want to happen.
+Need to rethink this.
 * Look for a way to post events from the ControlPanel to be caught by the MainFrm or Maze display panel
 * on change to entrance/exit combo box, validate selection